A guide with useful phrases and expressions in Cape Verdean Creole, the Cape Verde language

 I felt the Capeverdean Morabeza the most when I was in Santo Antao.
 This place became one of my favorite spots on this planet!

-Everybody greets you on the street (“Tud dret?”) and some even offered me their houses to stay, or gave me to taste the ripe fruits of their gardens!
+Everybody greets you on the street (“Tud dret?”), and some even offered me their houses to stay, or gave me to taste the ripe fruits of their gardens!

-I felt very fortunate to experience the ominous Capeverdean Morabeza first-hand!
-It made me feel at home and it was the reason why I prolonged my stay there twice and did all the Hikes in Santo Antao, Cape Verde.
+It made me feel at home, and it was the reason why I prolonged my stay there twice and did all the hikes in Santo Antao, Cape Verde.

 When you go island hopping in Cape Verde, you’ll feel this sensation everywhere!